AryanOak/MindSketch/README.md

-# 🧠 MindSketch – Where Your Thoughts Become Real🤯
+# 🧠 MindSketch – Where Your Thoughts Become Real

 > Just Input Your Feelings or Emotions and let the magic happen.
 Within few Moments MindSketch generates a unique AI image that captures the soul of your thought.
 > MindSketch introduces a new dimension in digital art creation where every thought becomes a canvas.
 It bridges human emotion and artificial intelligence,